aquasecurity/harbor-scanner-trivy/README.md

 If you set the value of the `SCANNER_TRIVY_SKIP_UPDATE` to `true`, make sure that you download the Trivy DB from [GitHub][trivy-db] and mount it in the `/home/scanner/.cache/trivy/db/trivy.db` path.

-### Error: failed to list releases: GET https://api.github.com/repos/aquasecurity/trivy-db/releases: 403 API rate limit exceeded for 66.170.99.2
+### Error: failed to list releases: GET https://api.github.com/repos/aquasecurity/trivy-db/releases: 403 API rate limit exceeded

 Trivy DB downloads from GitHub are subject to [rate limiting][gh-rate-limit].
 Make sure that the Trivy DB is mounted and cached in the `/home/scanner/.cache/trivy/db/trivy.db` path.
 If, for any reason, it's not enough you can set the